sams25/dotfiles/README.md

 # Anindya's dotfiles
-My config files on Arch Linux, but most settings should work on any Linux distro I live in the vim/tmux/i3 'meme'.
+My config files on Arch Linux, but most settings should work on any Linux distro.

-Currently contains dotfiles for
-* Bash (and Readline)
-* Git
-* R
-* Tmux
-* Vim (and Vim's templates)
+I live in the vim/tmux/i3 'meme', and most of my command shortcuts are based on never leaving the home row.

 Also, contains handy shell scripts for
 * Compiling my notes